 #6 Download the Albuquerque Balloon Fiesta App

 The official Albuquerque International Balloon Fiesta app has a calendar of events, event location maps, food vendor locations, and more to help you find your way around the park.
 It even provides weather conditions and balloon pilot information.

 TIP: The app has a FIND MY CAR feature.
 Just hit the FIND YOUR CAR button, click MARK MY CAR and you will have no problem finding your car in the sea of parking areas.

 #7 Bring A Camera

-TIP: Upload your photos to Instagram and use the hashtag #balloonfiesta2016 to share your photos with family and friends.
+TIP: Upload your photos to Instagram and use the hashtag #balloonfiesta2018 to share photos with family and friends.

 #8 Get Out On The Field

-Don’t just stand on the sidelines – get out on the field and walk amongst the balloons as they launch.
+Don’t just stand on the sidelines, get out on the field and walk among the balloons as they launch.
 Visitors are allowed to wander the fields to take photos and get close to the balloon action.
-If you have little ones, however, be aware that the crowds can get intense, so keep hold of them at all times so they do not get pushed down or lost.
-Strollers are okay on the fields but the grass can be muddy and difficult to manuever.
+If you have little ones, be aware that the crowds can get intense, so keep hold of them at all times so they do not get pushed down or lost.
+Strollers are okay on the fields but the grass can get muddy and difficult to maneuver.
 There is a “tag your tots” service near the food vendors, where you can register your little ones and receive a numbered wristband to help identify them should they get separated from parents.